Chart Color Schemes

 Cowra features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 63.1% of all households, including 21.4% couples with children, 28.4% couples without children, and 12.2% single parent families.
-Non-family households account for the remaining 36.9%, with lone person households at 34.6% and group households comprising 2.3% of the total.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Family households account for 63.1% of all households, consisting of 21.4% couples with children, 28.4% couples without children, and 12.2% single parent families.
+Non-family households make up the remaining 36.9%, with lone person households at 34.6% and group households comprising 2.3% of the total.
+The median household size is 2.3 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households